"Foxfire" diamond in the rough, origin Diavik Mines; Approx. 187 carats. Photo by Michelle Z. Donahue, Courtesy Smithsonian Institute

 Photo courtesy: withclarity.com

 We at Facets have consistently recommended that a diamond should be physically inspected, whenever possible, before a buying decision is made.
 This holds even more water if one is shopping for a fluorescent diamond which should always be viewed under a variety of lighting conditions.
-You will be surprised by what you see and don’t see: Unfortunately, for online shoppers - even with today’s advanced digital imagery, it is not possible to accurately capture the face-up look of a fluorescent diamond in natural light.
+You will be surprised by what you see and don’t see.

 I leave you to draw your own final conclusions, but one thing should by now be clear - there is no one right or wrong answer to the many mysteries of fluorescence.
 And fluorescence can have all three effects on a diamond - good, bad and ugly.